Extra Virgin (album)

 Extra Virgin is the debut album by British trip hop band Olive, originally released in 1996.
 The album includes the single "You're Not Alone", which originally reached number 42 in the UK Singles Chart in 1996 and when re-released in 1997 it reached number one.
 Two other singles were released from the album: "Outlaw" (UK No. 14) and "Miracle" (UK No. 41).
 The trip hop influence of Massive Attack and Portishead, while in small quantities, are evident, mixed in with synth-based electronic dance.

 The album was re-released in 1997 following the success of "You're Not Alone" and peaked at number 15 on the UK Albums Chart.

 Recording

 Synthesizers used on the album are a Roland Juno-60, an E-mu Systems Vintage Keys, and an Akai S3000XL sampler.
 Mixing was done on a Mackie mixing console.

 The band created some samples by recording live sounds, edited and subsequently filtered.

+Critical reception

+Jeremy Helligar from People magazine wrote, "Ruth-Ann Boyle's warmed-honey vocals offset the iciness of titles like "Killing" and "Blood Red Tears"; her voice caresses arrangements at once gentle and unsettled.
+The intriguing combination makes Extra Virgin a bittersweet delight."